-Vegan baking is not only about realising that you can no longer use eggs and milk, it is also about finding out that there is more to it than swapping out those two ingredients.
+Vegan baking is not only about realising that you can no longer use eggs and milk, but also about finding out that there is more to it than swapping out those two ingredients.
 You have to understand how ingredients work together and how small changes can make or mar your dish.
 You don’t have to think too much, though, as I’ll be sharing with you some important vegan baking tips that make a difference when cooking.

 If you are new to plant-based baking, my best advice is to try out vegan recipes only as opposed to trying to veganize your favourite non-vegan recipe.
-As the name implies, vegan recipes are created with plant-based ingredients in mind, and this means it is battle battle-tested.
+As the name implies, vegan recipes are created with plant-based ingredients in mind, and this means it is battle-tested.
 Now, after you start with vegan recipes, you can get creative when you get hold of the structure and ideal substitutes.

-2. Know your ingredients
+2. Know Your Ingredients

 Another tip is to know your ingredients, and not just that, you need to know why they are used and what they do in your dish.
 With this in mind, you’d be able to properly source the most ideal vegan substitute for that recipe.